Super Simple Gingerbread Tree Cookies

-- Press the dough together and form into a disc and wrap in plastic wrap.
+- Press the dough together and form into a disc.
+Wrap in plastic wrap.
 Refrigerate for an hour, or up to three days.

 - Remove disc from fridge and cut into fourths.

-- Bake on an ungreased cookie sheet for about 10 minutes (until they’re firm and just starting to get golden at edges.
+- Bake on an ungreased cookie sheet for 8-10 minutes, until they’re firm and just starting to get golden at edges.
 Remove from oven and let cool for about 5 minutes.
 Transfer to a wire rack to cool completely.

 - Drizzle the glaze over the cookies.
 I place the icing in a Ziploc bag, cut the corner off, and drizzle lines of icing over the cookies that way.
 Easy peasy.

 - Let sit until icing hardens before storing or assembling on cookie plates.
 Cookies keep up to one week in an airtight container.